 Creating the layout

-Tweaking elements for final design
+Tweaking elements for the final design

-- Now change the stroke to the fill by clicking the little arrow above the fill and stroke and give the fill a light blue
+Select the element you want to repeat and go to Menu > Object > Path > Offset Path.
+In the dialog box, set Offset to 3px and Joins to Round and make sure the preview box is selected.
+Click OK.
+Now change the stroke to the fill by clicking the little arrow above the fill and stroke and give the fill a light blue

 Keeping the style consistent

 After a while, some details will show some inconsistency, like the map has rounded borders, and for the overall style, it would look much better to have straight lines for the borders.
 Adjusting this can be done:

 Select the element the map and go to Menu > Object > Path > Simplify.